serpo-dev/chatgptdemo-bot/README.md

 # chatgptdemo-bot

 A GPT-3 like AI chat bot.
-Without saving a context.
+With an ability to save a context (see .env configuration).
 Just a simple bot for conversations.
 For your own deals without ads and annoying thigs which are usually met in free tg bot chats.
 Uses API of `https://chat.chatgptdemo.net/`.

 ## Requirements